-Albania has a highly favorable geographical position, among the shortest routes passing through the western Mediterranean to the Balkans and Asia Minor, and as a result a considerable potential of renewable energy sources, such as solar, wind, water, biomass and geothermal.
+Albania has a very favourable geographical position, among the shortest routes that pass from the Western Mediterranean to the Balkans and Asia Minor, as a result it has a significant potential for renewable energy sources such as: sun, wind, water, biomass and geothermal resources.

-The use of these sources represents a long-term strategy for the implementation of three objectives: support for overall economic development, increasing security of energy supply and environmental protection.
+The use of these resources constitutes a long-term strategy for the implementation of three objectives such as: support for general economic development; increasing security of energy supply; and environmental protection.

-The main instruments of Albanian energy policies include the harmonization of legal framework of energy sector with the European directives, consumer protection, promotion of energy efficiency and the increase of the use of renewable sources.
-Energy planning is based on lower costs and encouraging private and public-private investment.
+The main instruments of Albanian energy policies include the harmonization of the legal framework of the energy sector with European directives, consumer protection, promotion of energy efficiency and increased use of renewable resources.
+Energy planning is based on lower cost and encouraging private and public-private investments.

 Key Energy Segments To Develop Businesses